Hank Aaron, baseball's one-time home run king, dies at 86 - WHIZ News

 Bonds finished his tarnished career with 762, though Aaron never begrudged someone eclipsing his mark.

 His common refrain: More than three decades as the king was long enough.
-It was time for someone else to hold the record.
+It was time for someone else to hold the crown.

 “I just tried to play the game the way it was supposed to be played,” Aaron said, summing it up better than anyone.